-- Have voucher complete the Voucher Form on the back side of the registration application or a separate form. - o Review what the voucher has written, ensure that all items are complete & then sign the form. - Each pre-registered voter has a unique identification number assigned them.
-Find the voucher's identification number on either the Pre-Registered Roster or the Greeter's List & record it on the Precinct List of Persons Vouching form.
-If the voucher registered on Election Day, an identification number may not be available. - o For precincts using ePollbooks, the voucher process is handled on the ePollbook. - o Record the number of persons the voter vouched for on the same form.
+- Have voucher complete the Voucher Form on the back side of the registration application or a separate form. - Review what the voucher has written, ensure that all items are complete and then sign the form. - Each pre-registered voter has a unique identification number assigned them.
+Find the voucher's identification number on either the Pre-Registered Roster or the Greeter's List and record it on the Precinct List of Persons Vouching form.
+If the voucher registered on Election Day, an identification number may not be available. - For precincts using electronic rosters, the voucher process is handled on the electronic roster. - Record the number of persons the voter vouched for on the same form.